ncm/nytm-spelling-bee/article.md

     }
 ```

-These are exactly even.
+These are close to even.
 The state machine is straightforward: gather up
 and store eligible words, and skip past ineligible words.
 On earlier
 versions of the Rust compiler, I had to use an iterator pipeline, using
 `.scan()`, `match`, `.filter()`, and `.collect()`, at twice the line count,
 to get tolerable performance.
 A `match` would work here, but the code
 would be longer.
+Rust could have just one `push` call like the C++, but
+it would be slower, and ugly.

 Incidentally, I don't know why I can write
 ```